Tanu-N-Prabhu/Python/README.md

 # GPT Librarian <img align="right" width="50" height="50" src=https://github.com/Decron/Python/assets/1786607/5b4e7a09-a76f-40be-b87d-c6e007b7ff35>

-If you have access to ChatGPT premium, there is a GPT Librarian with access to all files here [here](https://chat.openai.com/g/g-2HlDYwyrW-python-from-scratch)
+If you have access to ChatGPT Premium, there is a GPT Librarian with access to all files here [here](https://chat.openai.com/g/g-2HlDYwyrW-python-from-scratch)

 ---